-I, . ,[insert full name of person signing the declaration declare that: 1.
-L. the information provided on this form is true, complete and co orrect 2.
-2. the approved provider or a representative of the approved provider is authorised to verify any information provided in this form 3.
-I am aware that under the Education and Care Services Nati information is provided. onal Law penalties apply if false or misleading Signatu ature of person making the declaration: Signed ed at: [place] [date] Signatu ature of witness:Nar ne of witness:
+I, [insert full name of person signing the declaration] eclare that: 1. the information provided on this form is true, complete and correct 2. the approved provider or a representative of the appropriate provided in this form ved provider is authorised to verify any information 3.
+I am aware that under the Education and Care Service information is provided. es National Law penalties apply if false or misleading Signatı ure of person making the declaration: Signed d at:[place] on the[date] Signatı ure of witness: Name of witness: